sdnfv/openNetVM/style/github-action-style.md

 ### From your terminal

-After you have committed the files you would like to be linted, you may run one of the following commands.
+To test the files you would like to be linted, you may run one of the following commands.

 **style/run-lint.sh cppcheck** -- Lints C files with Cppcheck. \
 **style/run-lint.sh c** -- Lints C files for styling errors with gwclint.py. \